-The academy’s tutor groups are known as Vertical Mentor Groups (VMG) because each group has students of differing ages from Year 7 to Year 11, with approximately 5 students from each year group.
-The VMG are linked to a continent, which consists of ten VMG.
+The academy’s tutor groups are known as form groups.
+They are year group based to maintain Year group bubbles in school..
+The form groups are linked to a continent, which consists of ten forms.
 The continents are Africa, Europe, Asia, America and Oceania.
-VMG time is mid morning and lasts for 20 minutes and each group has a Mentor (usually a teacher) who delivers a programme of discussions and activities centred on themes outside the usual curriculum.
-The students have their weekly assembly in these continents.
+Form time is first thing in the morning and lasts for 20 minutes and each group has a Mentor (usually a teacher) who delivers a programme of discussions and activities centred on themes outside the usual curriculum.
+The students have their weekly assembly every Monday.
+At the moment they are hosted virtually via the Form Program website.

 The assemblies focus on selected skills, and tutors are provided with resources which link to the assemblies.
-These follow up activities are completed in VMG time.
-The themes for the continent assemblies are based on the habits of success, skills and qualities to enable the students to become independent learners.
-The other days of the week are used to develop literacy and numeracy.
+These follow up activities are completed in form time.
+The themes for the assemblies are based on the habits of success, skills and qualities to enable the students to become independent learners.
+The other days of the week are used to develop literacy and numeracy, discussion and understanding of the wider world

-What are the aims of the Vertical Mentoring Groups?
+What are the aims of the Form Groups?

 - That the time has structure and purpose for the students.